 Here are some James River Association staff picks for favorite oyster dishes:

 - Bill Street, CEO: Oysters Rockefeller

-- Amber Ellis, Watershed Restoration Manager: Roasted Oysters
+- Amber Ellis, Restoration Director: Roasted Oysters

 If the thought of oyster shucking makes you clam-up, you can get your oyster fix via the Virginia Oyster Trail.
 Check out trail sites, restaurants, and plenty of places to try oysters within the James River watershed.